Internal Bra Mesh Lawsuit

 Synthetic, P4HB

-Galatea Surgical / BD Label updated Nov.
-2023; not approved for breast
+Galatea Surgical / BD Label updates announced in 2023; not cleared or approved for breast surgery

 Phasix